-Review: Full Front Follow-Up
+Review: Full Frontal Follow-Up

-In this lab… In high school I had a biology teacher who announced any student starting their lab report with ‘In this lab…’ would automatically fail the assignment.
+In this lab… In high school I had a biology teacher who proclaimed any student starting a lab report with ‘In this lab…’ would automatically fail the assignment.
 I guess I just failed.
 Strangely enough he would go on to coach a couple of women’s professional cycling teams.
 But I digress.
 I asked myself, had I made gains over the past seven weeks?
 (I took the test almost one month into the training plan, more on that later.)

 Full Frontal is The Sufferfest App’s 4DP test measuring four distinct areas of cycling.
 It involves two five-second-sprint tests, a five-minute effort, a twenty-minute FTP, and a one-minute fading effort.
 Completing this measurement is beneficial for both uses in The Sufferfest application as well as rides outside.
 The app suggests a test every ten weeks or so to check for fitness.
 As stated above, I did mine eight weeks after the first one, if including the taper week.

 With my question and background research, I postulated I would raise the bar in each of my four tests.
 I hoped to make remarkable impacts in both my five-second intervals as well as the twenty-minute effort.
 The five-minute test and the one-minute test were eclipsed by the focus on two other measurements and therefore were not taking into full consideration.

 Without providing actual numbers of wattage, I will simply talk in terms of percentage.
 To be simplistic, the first test completed at the end of January gave me my baseline numbers.
 There were variables at the time.
 After following proper procedure for the second test, it was reflected that I had not properly tapered for the first.
 I simply inserted the initial Full Frontal test into the standard training plan.
 To be plain, I was probably gassed going into the test.